 There are some great possibilities for story writing set in ancient Egypt – you’ve got pyramids and mummies, Pharaohs and battles, crocodiles on the Nile and the Book of the Dead.
 And that’s just for starters!
 If you want to write your own Egyptian Age story, the ‘flash writing’ story maker on this page will speed you through the planning part and help you get going.
 (Teachers: see the instructions below the story maker for tips on how to use it in class).
 If you’d like to write a story about the Vikings, the Romans or the Stone Age – click on one of the historical periods in the right hand navigation.

-When I’m not writing books I lead history workshops for primary and secondary schools In the past I have run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
+When I’m not writing books I lead history workshops for primary and secondary schools and I’ve run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
 I sometimes also visit international schools with Author’s Abroad.
-Teaching about the Egyptians through creative writing is great fun and I’m amazed at what the pupils can come up with when they write their own stories.

 ABOUT MY BOOKS

 If you’re not familiar with Spartapuss – it’s set in a world ruled by cats!
 There are two series: The Olympuss Games is suitable for children aged 6-8 years old.
 There are three books in the series: Son of Spartapuss, Eye of the Cyclaw and Maze of the Minopaw.
 Anyone over 9 years old (including grown ups) might prefer the original Spartapuss series – and Cleocatra’s Kushion is the fifth of the series (but you can read them in any order).
 If you want to find out more, check out my profile on Lovereading.co.uk’s author profile page